juliangruber/just-launch/README.md

 # just-launch

 Launch any browser, on any OS!

+Supports

+- Chrome
+- Firefox
+- Safari
+- Edge
+- Electron
+- PhantomJS

+on

+- mac OS
+- Windows
+- Linux

 ## Usage